ArminJo/ServoEasing/README.md

 Not for ESP8266 because it requires 2 analog inputs.

 # Internals
-The API accepts only degree (except for write() and writeMicrosecondsOrUnits()) but internally only microseconds (or units (= 4.88 us) if using PCA9685 expander) and not degree are used to speed up things.
+The API accepts only degree (except for write() and writeMicrosecondsOrUnits()) but internally only microseconds (or units (= 4.88 탎) if using PCA9685 expander) and not degree are used to speed up things.
 Other expander or servo libraries can therefore easily be used.<br/>

-# Supported platforms
+# Supported Arduino architectures
-**Every Arduino platform with a Servo library** will work without any modifications in blocking mode.<br/>
+**Every Arduino architecture with a Servo library** will work without any modifications in blocking mode.<br/>
 Non blocking behavior can always be achieved manually by calling `update()` in a loop - see last movement in [Simple example](examples/Simple/Simple.ino).<br/>
 Interrupt based movement (movement without calling `update()` manually in a loop) is supported for the following Arduino architectures:<br/>
 **avr, megaavr, sam, samd, esp8266, esp32, stm32, STM32F1 and apollo3.**

 ## Timer usage for interrupt based movement
 On **AVR** Timer1 is used for the Arduino Servo library.
-To have non blocking easing functions its unused **Channel B** is used to generate an interrupt 100 us before the end of the 20 ms Arduino Servo refresh period.
+To have non blocking easing functions its unused **Channel B** is used to generate an interrupt 100 탎 before the end of the 20 ms Arduino Servo refresh period.
 This interrupt then updates all servo values for the next refresh period.
 | Platform | Timer | Library providing the timer |
 |---|---|---|
 | avr | Timer1 | Servo.h |